 Objects that may indicate drug misuse

 - 1. Foil containers or cup shapes made from silver foil, perhaps discoloured by heat.

 - 2. Metal cans.

 - 3. Spoons discoloured by heat.

 - 4. Pill boxes.

-- 5. Plastic, cellophane or metal foil wrappers.

-- 6. Small plastic or glass phials or bottles.

-- 7. Twists of paper, straws.

-- 8. Sugar lumps.

-- 9. Syringes and needles.

-- 10. Cigarette papers and lighters, spent matches.

-- 11. Plastic bags or butane gas containers (solvent abuse).

 Remember these are only indicators and may not necessarily mean drug misuse.